(1) Ellensburg Campus:

 • Special Occasion License: required in order to sell wine and beer (no-host event)

 • Licensed Server Permission: required in order for a non-CWU, licensed business to sell alcoholic beverages at a public university event.

 Such requests must be submitted within the time-frame noted on the forms.
 Requests will be forwarded to the President’s Office for review and approval.
 A letter authorizing the serving of alcoholic beverages on Ellensburg campus will be sent to the event sponsor and the scheduling center.

 A banquet permit allows the service and consumption of liquor at a private, invitation-only banquet or gathering held in a public place or business where alcohol is provided at no cost to the attendees.
 Examples include weddings, company banquets, retirement parties, and club, organization or church events.
-You may find details and the application here.
+You may purchase the banquet permit here.

 A special occasion license allows a nonprofit organization to sell liquor at a specific time date and place.
 Examples include fundraising dinners, gala events, auctions and wine tastings.
 Requests for a special occasion license must be received by the president’s office and scheduling center NO LESS THAN 60 DAYS PRIOR to the event.
 If approved, the letter of approval must be sent by the sponsoring agent to the Washington State Liquor Control Board AT LEAST 45 DAYS PRIOR to the event and include a check for the fee.
-See this link for details.
+For regulations and to apply for the permit, see this link for details.